zavocc/JakeyBot/README.md

 - Gemini API requests are asynchronous

 ## Installation
 Core dependencies is Python with PIP, depending on your distribution, pip must be installed separately along with venv.
-If you want to enable music chatbot mode, you'll also need to install ffmpeg/openjdk

 ### Required permissions for Discord bot
 - Read message history (see [#faq](#faq) for privacy implications)